 Skipper started with these options will support instance based ratelimits, a wide range of Prometheus metrics, websockets and a better HTTP path routing than the default Kubernetes Ingress spec supports.

-The Kubernetes Ingress spec defines a path as regular expression, which is not what most people would expect, nor want.
+The former Kubernetes Ingress v1beta1 spec defined a path as regular expression, which is not what most people would expect, nor want.
 Skipper defaults in Kubernetes to use the PathRegexp predicate for routing, because of the spec.
 We believe the better default is the path prefix mode, that uses PathSubtree predicate, instead.
 Path prefix search is much more scalable and can not lead to unexpected results by not so experienced regular expressions users.
+Since Kubernetes v1.18, Ingress v1 path definition supports all path matching modes that are common in skipper:

 To find more information about Metrics, including formats and example Prometheus queries you find in the metrics section.
 The settings shown above support system and application metrics to carefully monitor Skipper and your backend applications.
 Backend application metrics get error rates and latency buckets based on host headers.
 The chosen options are a good setup to safely run all workloads from small to high traffic.